LockeBirdsey/LockeBirdsey.github.io/_posts/2023-01-01-new-year-new-m.md

 I'm back at work as of tomorrow and back to my old routines, so there'll be a couple of hours work on this a week which kinda sucks, especially since some hard bits are coming up and I can't just do them in front of the TV.
 Also actually thinking about narrative again and since this will be part of the universe I set my book in, I need to check my notes.

 Until next time (probably in another 2 weeks.
 Maybe)

+[^1]: A day is a bit subjective and changeable.
+30 minutes minimum to 4 hours max